EZFrames/frames-made-easy/README.md

 Schema that we have for users to 'attest' to the order receipt details onchain to share with customer in warpcast DM later

 ## Example Frames

+## Similar Products

+- <b>Frames built by PERCS:</b> Create a Farcaster Frame with selected products from your store.
+Basic frame creation.